container-storage-interface/community/governance.md

 ### Voting Window

-Voting on each motion must specifiy a time window when voters can vote.
+Voting on each motion must specify a time window when voters can vote, starting from the time when the motion is posted on the mailing list.
 Any vote made outside the time window will not be considered.
 Votes should be permitted to run for at least 72 hours to provide an opportunity for all concerned persons to participate regardless of their geographic locations.
+Votes must not run more than 1 week.

 ### Expressing Votes